'If you think I can be harassed until I leave town, you're wrong. I love Houston and I will stay."

 I sadly discovered thanks to JD's research that Rachelle Annette Mayes died on November 6, 2007, just a few weeks short of her 60th birthday.

 I wish I'd had a chance to meet and talk to her before that happened.
 I would have loved to have had a chance to tell her thank you for being willing to fight to make it easier for the trans people in the Houston area and beyond that came behind her like me.

 Rest in power and peace, Anne.
 You earned it.
-Something else you've earned is also having your story preserved and told forever to every trans person who lives in the Houston area and beyond, and especially our trans kids..
+Something else you've earned is also having your story preserved and told forever to every trans person and trans kid who lives in the Houston area and beyond.